Selecting an Attorney to Represent You

 Here’s some general information for people at that point in the process:

-• If your foster child is a special needs child as defined by DCS, and most foster children are, then the Department will pay for your lawyer to finalize the adoption, generally a flat rate fee of $1000 per child plus court costs and the birth certificate fee.
+- If your foster child is a special needs child as defined by DCS, and most foster children are, then the Department will pay for your lawyer to finalize the adoption, generally a flat rate fee of $1500 per child, including court costs and the birth certificate fee.

 A Few Extras